Neil Fallon | Chief Executive Officer

 Frank Commanday | Technical Director, Brewmaster

 Frank has twenty-seven years experience in the craft beverage industry as a microbiologist and brewer, and played a key role in the emerging American craft brewing industry.
-Recently, he developed innovative fermentation and production methods while conducting research and development for Golden Star Tea Company in Belmont, California.
-Their popular White Jasmine fermented, non-alcoholic tea is currently sold at Whole Foods markets, and was featured at a White House luncheon.
-Frank is one of few individuals around with a scientific understanding and approach to the Kombucha fermentation, enriched by practical experience and supported by substantial success.
+In the course of developing our unique product, Frank has become one of few individuals around with a scientific understanding and practical approach to the Kombucha fermentation.

 After earning an MA in microbiology at UC Davis, Frank moved to Portland, Oregon, and learned brewing QA techniques at the Blitz-Weinhard brewery.
 He was soon applying them while setting up the QA lab as the first employee at Portland Brewing Co (now part of Pyramid Brewing Co), and gaining practical skills in brewing and cellar operations.
 After 2 years, he joined Widmer Brothers Brewing Co, designing, constructing, and running their downtown satellite brewery before joining their main production facility as Plant Manager and QA Manager, setting up their QA program/lab and Engineering Department.
 Frank introduced modern automated process controls to the growing facility, and designed/ managed a variety of process system projects (e.g. grain-handling, CIP, keg filling/cleaning, a second satellite brewery by the Portland Rose Garden Arena).
 He took sensory analysis courses at UC Davis and Siebel Institute (Chicago), and successfully integrated sensory analysis (regular taste panels) to the QA and product development programs.
 In the midst of a big expansion in 1996, with the introduction of the bottled product, Frank recognized the necessity of centrifugation prior to packaging, and led the successful effort to ensure shelf stability of Widmer’s primary product.